rsyncOSX/RsyncGUI/README.md

 Much of the work on sandbox is based upon [Sandbox code](https://github.com/regexident/Sandbox).
 The user has to allow the app to read all catalogs and if remote servers is utilized rsync must be allowed to read the private ssh certificates.

+### Some words about RsyncGUI

+RsyncGUI is not developed to be an easy synchronize and backup tool.
+The main purpose is to ease the use of `rsync` and synchronize files on your Mac to remote FreeBSD and Linux servers.
+And of course restore files from remote servers.
+The UI might also be difficult to understand or complex if you don't know what `rsync` is.
+It is not required to know `rsync` but it will ease the use and understanding of RsyncGUI.
+But it is though, possible to use RsyncGUI by just adding a source and remote backup catalog using default parameters.

+If your plan is to use RsyncGUI as your main tool for backup of files, please investigate and understand the limits of it.
+RsyncGUI is quite powerful, but it is might not the primary backup tool for the average user of macOS.

 ### --delete parameter

 **Caution** about RsyncGUI and the `--delete` parameter.
 The `--delete` is a [default parameter](https://rsyncosx.github.io/RsyncParameters).
 The parameter instructs rsync to **delete** all files in the destination which are not present in the source.
 Every time you add a new task to RsyncGUI, execute an estimation run (`--dry-run` parameter) and inspect the result before executing a real run.
 If you by accident set an empty catalog as source RsyncGUI will delete all files in the destination.
 To save deleted and changes files utilize the `--backup` [feature](https://rsyncosx.github.io/Parameters).